Expressive Art Therapies

 Our expressive art therapy and educational programs are informed by several different approaches to trauma recovery:

 Attachment and Developmental Theories

-We have an interest in the relationship between the brain and trauma, and how expressive art therapies can support neural healing to take place.
+We recognize the relationship between the brain and trauma, and see how expressive art therapy support neural healing.

 - The mind and body’s response to traumatic events